 New Ferrari Purosangue interior

-In the front, you can expect the Purosangue to come packed to the rafters with leather, brushed metal and carbon-fibre trims, along with a new version of Ferrari’s infotainment system.
+In the front, you can expect the Purosangue to be crammed with leather, brushed metal and carbon-fibre trims, as well as a new version of Ferrari’s infotainment system.

 New Ferrari Purosangue engine and driving

-Underneath the new Ferrari Purosangue’s SUV-sized body will sit plenty of components lifted from the Roma GT car.
-Unlike that car, however, the new Purosangue is expected to come with a naturally aspirated 6.5-litre 800hp V12 engine borrowed from the 812 Superfast.
+You’ll find plenty of parts borrowed from the Roma under the new Ferrari Purosangue’s body.
+Unlike that car, however, the new Purosangue is expected to come with a naturally aspirated 6.5-litre 800hp V12 engine lifted from the 812 Superfast.
 This would make it unique among other super-SUVs, most of which come with V8 engines.

 Ferrari isn’t expected to offer a hybrid V12 Purosangue SUV, on the grounds that adding electric motors and batteries to a car with an already hefty V12 engine would make it too heavy.
-Instead, a twin-turbo V8 hybrid is likely to go on sale.
+Instead, a twin-turbo V8 hybrid is likely to arrive at some point.

 New Ferrari Purosangue SUV price and release date

 Ferrari’s first SUV isn’t expected to make its public debut until 2022.
 It’s possible that it could go on sale later that year, although (as with most Ferraris) you can bet that plenty of wealthy petrolheads have already posted blank cheques to the Ferrari factory to make sure their names are first on the list for this new SUV.